IDIASLab/BigSem/README.md

 ## 🎉 Ready to Dive In?

-We can’t wait to see you at the tutorial! 🚀 Feel free to connect with us on [LinkedIn](https://www.linkedin.com) and [GitHub](https://github.com).
+We can’t wait to see you at the tutorial! 🚀 Feel free to connect with us on [GitHub](https://github.com/IDIASLab).
 Let’s explore the power of scalable semantic data together!